Domestic Dreamboat

 • Remove all the meat from the rotisserie chicken and cut into bite sized pieces.
 Discard bones and skin, or save them for another use.
 Measure out 1 pound of the chicken to use in the soup (it will be about half of a large rotisserie chicken).
 Pack the remaining chicken in an airtight container or bag to refrigerate or freeze for another use.

-• Heat the olive oil in a dutch oven or large saucepan over medium high heat.
-Add the carrots, celery, onion, and salt and cook, stirring occasionally until softened and just starting to brown.
-Stir in the garlic, pepper, and thyme and cook until fragrant, about 1 minute.
+• Heat 1 Tablespoon olive oil in a dutch oven or large saucepan over medium-high heat.
+Add the chopped carrots, celery, onion, and ½ teaspoon kosher salt and cook, stirring occasionally until softened and just starting to brown.
+Stir in 1 clove garlic (minced), ½ teaspoon freshly ground black pepper, and ¼ teaspoon dried thyme and cook until fragrant, about 1 minute.

-• Slowly pour in the chicken broth, scraping up any browned bits from the bottom of the pot.
+• Slowly pour in 6 cups chicken broth, scraping up any browned bits from the bottom of the pot.
 Bring to a boil.
-Add the barley and the bay leaf then reduce heat to medium.
+Add ⅔ cup barley and 1 bay leaf then reduce heat to medium.
 Simmer for 15-30 minutes until the barley is soft (see note)

-• Stir in the rotisserie chicken and cook until the chicken is cooked through.
+• Stir in the 1 pound of rotisserie chicken and cook until the chicken is cooked through.
 Add additional salt and/or pepper to taste if needed.

 Notes